FreeFem/FreeFem-sources/examples/hpddm/coupled-dd-geneo-2d.md

 }
 ~~~

-In this scoped section we also set up two interpolation matrices in order to move from the interface mesh in one of $\Omega_1$ or $\Omega_2$ to the other.
+In this scoped section, we also set up two interpolation matrices in order to move from the interface mesh in one of $\Omega_1$ or $\Omega_2$ to the other.
 Since the decompositions of the two domains is not assumed to match along the interface, we will need to set up our cross-interface matrices in one of the domains and project it across the interface as we will see later.

 With all the meshes decomposed, we can now set up our distributed finite element spaces,